Performative Learning Theory: Related Work, Limitations and Outlook

-This trade-off (restricting the models the analysis applies to vs. making assumptions about the unknown performative shift) leaves room for future work on the other side of this trade-off.
-E.g., adopting the setup in \citet{mofakhami2023performative} would allow dropping the convexity condition on $\ell$ at the price of stronger assumptions on $\mathrm{Tr}$.
+\textbf{Outlook:} This trade-off (restricting the models the analysis applies to vs. making assumptions about the unknown performative shift) leaves room for future work on the other side of this trade-off.
+For example, adopting the setup in \citet{mofakhami2023performative} allows us to drop the convexity condition on $\ell$ at the price of stronger assumptions on $\mathrm{Tr}$.